 All personnel involved in the killing of animals should have the relevant skills and competencies, acquired through training or experience.

-As necessary, operational procedures should be evidence-based adapted to the specific circumstances in the affected locations or on the premises and should address, apart from animal welfare, the cost, effectiveness, and the speed of implementation of the method, operators’ safety and mental health, biosecurity and environmental aspects relevant to the species.
+As necessary, operational procedures should be evidence-based adapted to the specific circumstances in the affected locations or on the premises and should address, apart from animal welfare, effectiveness, and the speed of implementation of the method, operators’ safety and mental health, biosecurity and environmental aspects relevant to the species.

 During decision making and prior to killing the animals, normal husbandry, especially supply of feed and water, should be maintained until the animals are killed.